jboates01/fulcrum-active-fitness-gym/README.md

 ### Project Background

 The fitness industry has seen a significant shift towards digitalization, with many gyms adopting online platforms to manage their operations and engage with members.
 However, existing solutions often lack the intuitive interfaces and comprehensive features needed to meet the evolving demands of users.
-Recognizing this gap, the Fulcrum Active Gym website was conceived to offer a fresh take on gym management by utilizing advanced web technologies to create a responsive, dynamic user experience.
+Recognising this gap, the Fulcrum Active Gym website was conceived to offer a fresh take on gym management by utilising advanced web technologies to create a responsive, dynamic user experience.

-The development of this website took approximately eight weeks, with a significant focus on ensuring seamless navigation and user interaction.
+The development of this website focuses on ensuring seamless navigation and user interaction.
 While the initial scope of the project seemed straightforward, several challenges arose that required innovative solutions, ultimately leading to a more robust and user-friendly platform.

 ### Scope and Limitations of the Project